BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !battle(["Randy", :YOUNGSTER, 0])

-You'll need two Pokémon to be able to fight the last two, so catch a second if you haven't yet.
+You'll need two Pokemon to be able to fight the last two, so catch a second if you haven't yet.

 !dbattle(["Jackson", :COOLTRAINER_Male, 0], ["Mack", :StreetRat, 0])

 When you win, you'll get **Pachirisu** or **Zigzagoon**, randomly determined.
-Note that whenever there is a random event like this, you will be able to get the other Pokémon later in the game (here is where the monotype passwords would come into play: the *monoelectric* password would guarantee Pachirisu, for example, while *mononormal* would guarantee Zigzagoon).
+Note that whenever there is a random event like this, you will be able to get the other Pokemon later in the game (here is where the monotype passwords would come into play: the *monoelectric* password would guarantee Pachirisu, for example, while *mononormal* would guarantee Zigzagoon).

 If you got Zigzagoon, you can train that up instead of Bidoof if you'd like for Headbutt, which it learns at level 11.
-Also, it might be worthwhile to save before you get the Pokémon: both of these can have the Pickup ability, which can be incredible in Pokémon Reborn.
+Also, it might be worthwhile to save before you get the Pokemon: both of these can have the Pickup ability, which can be incredible in Pokemon Reborn.
 [Click here for details about Pickup in Reborn.](https://www.rebornevo.com/pr/pickup/)

 That's it for Opal Ward for now, so head back towards the train station.